Traveling to the French capital this winter? Here are some of the fun things to do in Paris in winter for an ultimate winter getaway.

 Christmas in Paris is such a magical time to visit the French capital.
 From a number of Christmas markets dotted around the city, to the high holiday spirit, Christmas is a magical season to spend in Paris.

-Whether it is to explore the Christmas decorations in wooden cabins shimmering in Christmas lights, taste French delicacies at cheaps, or just strolling through with a cup of hot chocolate, visiting the Christmas markets is one of the fun things to do in Paris winter.
+Whether it is to explore the Christmas decorations in wooden cabins shimmering in Christmas lights, taste French delicacies at cheaps, or just stroll through with a cup of hot chocolate, visiting the Christmas markets is one of the fun things to do in Paris winter.

 Paris has a number of Christmas markets you can visit from the famous La Défense Christmas market which is also the biggest, the Tuileries market to the Alsace Christmas market.